timmyjose-projects/garvel/design/Scratch.md

  * bench command.
  * Create and store SSL certificate for downloading external artifacts.
  * Update build scripts to handle proper targets - build, clean, test, deploy (generate JAR).
  * Replace JSON parser with a strict TOML-like configuration file and parser (?)
+ * For v1.0, simply use the `Garvel.gl` file as a marker for dependencies, and have a lean JAR for the project.
+In later versions, linking a fat JAR (static linking) should be possible using a custom classloader (or any other suitable mechanism).